shreedhar01/payment/backend/API_DOCUMENTATION.md

-# PayTM Clone Backend API Documentation
+# Simple Payment Backend API Documentation

 ## Overview
-This API powers a simple PayTM clone allowing users to register, sign in, check balances, and transfer money between accounts.
+This API powers a Simple Payment application allowing users to register, sign in, check balances, and transfer money between accounts.
 The API is built with Express.js, MongoDB, and uses JWT for authentication.

 ## Base URL
 The API is deployed and accessible at: